18 Most Important Things After Installing WordPress – [All Websites]

 Before I get to the most important things after installing WordPress, first make sure you have gone through our earlier article on choosing the best Webhosting.
 An Internet Hosting company can make a big difference when it comes to speed, stability, security, and service.
 Do not get stuck with a web host that just frustrates you.
 Click the link and go to the best web hosting company.

 1) Add An SSL Certificate to Your Website

 The first one on the list of the 18 Most Important Things After Installing WordPress.
 An SSL certificate improves security on your website, especially on your customer’s side.
-It activates the https protocol to allow secure connections from a user’s browser to your WordPress website.
-This was mostly used in the past to secure credit card transactions on the website, but are becoming a requirement these days.
+It activates the HTTPS protocol to allow secure connections from a user’s browser to your WordPress website.
+This was mostly used in the past to secure credit card transactions on the website but is becoming a requirement these days.
 By requirement, I mean most people will not visit your website unless you have this certificate.
 It also improves security for data transfers and logins.

-If your website has an SSL certificate properly applied to your website you will see a green padlock next to the URL when visiting the front end of the website.
+If your website has a SSL certificate properly applied to your website you will see a green padlock next to the URL when visiting the front end of the website.
 Most people these days don’t really trust visiting sites anymore that does not include this padlock.
-Which means you will lose visitors if you don’t have this.
+This means you will lose visitors if you don’t have this.

 To sum up, an SSL certificate is one of the most important things after installing WordPress for the following reasons

 - It keeps data secure when visitors visit your website.

 - It increases your Google rankings.

 - You improve trust with your website visitors.

 Another one of the essential settings after installing WordPress is to set up the permalink.
 A permalink is an entire URL you see for any page, post, or content on your website.
 A permalink is a structure being used for your URL.
 This can be anything from a number, dates, times, or even choosing whether to display a category in the URL to identify the content or not.